Hijab and burqa controversies in Europe: Sweden

 In Sweden, the wearing of Islamic dress is permitted.
 Swedish prime minister Fredrik Reinfeldt declared himself to be against a ban on veils in January 2010, saying "legislation shouldn't lead to certain women being isolated even more from Swedish society".
 Coalition partner Centre Party also declared itself against a ban, describing the wearing of head-to-toe veils as "a rarely occurring problem" that is "not something that should be solved through legislation".
 Opposition leader Stefan Löfven also rejected the idea of such a law.

-According to an investigation of 3,000 cases of honor culture violence by newspaper Göteborgsposten, the Islamic veil is a frequent issue with girls who are forced to wear it and are beaten by family members if they refuse or take it off, most frequently with bare hands but also being beaten with belts or cables.
+According to an investigation of 3,000 cases of honor culture violence by the newspaper Göteborgsposten, the Islamic veil is a frequent issue with girls who are forced to wear it and are beaten by family members if they refuse or take it off, most frequently with bare hands but also being beaten with belts or cables.
 In several cases, the children have been burned with kitchen utensils or metal objects.

 In December 2019, the municipality of Skurup banned Islamic veils in educational institutions.
 Earlier, the municipality of Staffanstorp approved a similar ban.
+The ban was overturned by Swedish court in 2022.

 The Sweden Democrats are the largest party in Sweden that advocates a ban on the burqa and niqab in public places.